sebalp100/contact-manager/README.md

-Simple contact manager app.
-This is the backend.
+Simple contact manager app made to practice CRUD calls on Express.
+Includes jwt and bcrypt.